mattdesl/promise-cookbook/README.md

 A Promise is a programming construct that can reduce some of the pains of asynchronous programming.
 Using Promises can help produce code that is leaner, easier to maintain, and easier to build on.

 This lesson will mostly focus on ES6 Promise syntax, but will use [Bluebird](https://github.com/petkaantonov/bluebird) since it provides excellent error handling in the browser.
 The CommonJS syntax will need a bundler like [browserify](https://github.com/substack/node-browserify) or [webpack](http://webpack.github.io/).
-See [lesson-module-basics](https://github.com/Jam3/jam3-lesson-module-basics) for further details on modules and CommonJS.
+See [jam3-lesson-module-basics](https://github.com/Jam3/jam3-lesson-module-basics) for an introduction to CommonJS and browserify.

 ## the problem